Entrepreneurs: Tips for Podcasting, Sports Betting, AI & More with Zach Hirsch + Others (Full Episode)

 Show Notes

-Richard Gearhart and Elizabeth Gearhart, co-hosts of The Passage to Profit Show have this discussion with sports analyst Zach Hirsch, Maria Cho from Triplebar and Thomas Petzold from Lightcore-Energy.
+Richard Gearhart and Elizabeth Gearhart, co-hosts of The Passage to Profit Show interview sports analyst Zach Hirsch, Maria Cho from Triplebar and Thomas Petzold from Lightcore-Energy.

 In this episode, we dive into the fast-paced life of sports analyst and podcaster Zach Hirsch.
 Zach shares his journey of building multiple podcasts, including Pac and Zach and Keeping Up with Sports and gives us an inside look at his unique talent for picking game winners using his eidetic memory.
 From his early VIP connections with celebrities to his AI-driven tech company Mozverse, Zach reveals the secrets behind his success and the thrilling stories from his latest show featuring top athletes like Caitlyn Jenner, Sugar Ray Leonard, and Lamar Odom.
 Read more at: https://www.instagram.com/ipickwins/ and https://mozverse.com/